Reviewed by Dr Jessica Gunawan and Physician Lin Jiayi

 2. Well-cooked red meat

 Eating red meat is beneficial for a pregnant woman’s blood supply.
-It is also important for ensuring an adequate intake of essential nutrients like iron, protein, and zinc.
+It is also important to ensure an adequate intake of essential nutrients like iron, protein, and zinc.

 Like an intake of folic acid, a sufficient absorption of iron is particularly crucial during pregnancy.
 This is because increased blood volume is needed to transport oxygen and nutrients to the growing placenta and your baby.